 Contrary to popular belief, the success of any website doesn’t just depend on its design alone.
+It needs to be a stellar website design.

 The modern-day website design should be user-centric above all else.
 The priority of any web designer should be to ensure that all web design elements including features, navigation tabs, CTAs, etc. must be synergized to power a top-notch user experience.